ICYMI: Feel-good stories from around the world | DW | 19.03.2021

 The choice to invest in gorillas stemmed from a community joke as those in the group refer to themselves as "apes."

-On Monday, the organization tweeted it received donations over the weekend to adopt over 2,000 gorillas — compared to a more usual 20 adoptions.
+On Monday, the gorilla fund tweeted it received donations over the weekend to adopt more than 2,000 gorillas — compared to around 20 adoptions on a typical weekend.

 "As it turns out, gorillas are a great investment!" the fund tweeted, explaining that it would contribute towards saving the planet.